 - Heat oven to 200 C / 392°F

 - Beat 4 egg yolks with half of the sugar (50g) until pale and fluffy and sugar fully dissolves, ideally in a Stand mixer so it will get fully whipped

 - Using your Stand mixer make the meringue.
-Whip egg whites with the other half of the sugar, adding the sugar in small amount at a time.
-Whip for about 5 minutes just until shiny stiff peaks
+Whip egg whites with the other half of the sugar, adding the sugar in a small amount at a time.
+Whip for about 5 minutes just until shiny stiff peaks.

-- Fold meringue with rest of the mixture very carefully using a rubber spatula
+- When the meringue is ready, mix ¼ of it with flour egg yolk mixture to loosen it up then fold in the rest of the meringue very carefully using a rubber spatula

 - Bake for 10 minutes.
 After baked, let them cool on Cooling rack